 Instead, hemp is the focus of more medical-based applications.
 Multiple studies to ascertain all of their potential benefits occur regularly now that we have legal access to the plant.

-What it lacks in the psychoactive compound delta-9 THC, hemp makes up for by having a makeup centered around other cannabinoids such as CBD, CBN, and Delta-8.
+What it lacks in the psychoactive compound delta-9 THC, hemp makes up for by having makeup centered around other cannabinoids such as CBD, CBN, and Delta-8.

 A lot of information surrounding hemp can be confusing.
-Users make daily claims on the internet, and states each have a different stance surrounding hemp.
+Users make daily claims on the internet, and states each has a different stance surrounding hemp.
 Debate on its consumable uses is easy to get caught up in, especially in the sea of opinions online.

 1. Hemp is Federally Legal

-First and foremost traditional marijuana is still classified as a class one controlled substance as far as federal law is concerned.
+First and foremost, traditional marijuana is still classified as a class one controlled substance as far as federal law is concerned.
 States that legalize marijuana can have issues with federal involvement.
 So even if you buy it at a dispensary business, a federal official could still confiscate and charge you for it.

 This classification does not bind hemp.
 The 2018 Farm Bill removed hemp from this list due to its shallow delta-9 THC levels.
 Hemp is federally legal as long as it tests in or below 0.3% delta-9 THC